AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ### 3. Two-sample paired sample t-test:

-* background: test used for comparing 2 samples groups, in which we can match between each sample in group 1 to sample in group 2. in this case, we can calculate the differences between each pair of samples, and preform a one-sample t-test on the difference, which will be zero most of the times (since the null hypothesis is that there is no effect). we will also use the variance of the differences.
+* Background: Test used for comparing 2 samples groups, in which we can match between each sample in group 1 to sample in group 2.
+In this case, we can calculate the differences between each pair of samples, and preform a one-sample t-test on the differences' mean, which will be zero most of the times (since the null hypothesis is that there is no effect), using also the variance of the differences.

-* meant for: comparing between the means of 2 groups, when it is possible to match between each sample in the first group to a sample in the second group, for example- comparing the effect of a drug before and after consumption.
+* Use when: comparing between the means of 2 groups, when it is possible to match between each sample in the first group to a sample in the second group, for example - comparing the effect of a drug before and after consumption.

-* assumptions:
+* Assumptions:

 ### 4. Two-sample independent t-test:

-* background: test used for comparing the means of 2 different samples groups, that cannot be matched. note!
+* Background: test used for comparing the means of 2 different samples groups, that cannot be matched. note!
 In most cases it will be preferable to preform a paired t-test over independent t-test, since this test will have more power (the probability to reject H0 given that H1 is true). in this test we will calculate the difference between the means and will use the weighted average of their variances.

-* meant for: comparing the means of 2 different groups.
+* Use when: comparing the means of 2 different groups.

-* assumptions:
+* Assumptions:

 ### 5. Pearson correlation: